z-erica/cosmopolitan-sdl2/README.md

   there's a pretty heavy overhead to `cosmo_dlopen` already.
 - A similarly spirited OpenGL shim (CosmoGLEW?).
 - Testing real code with callbacks from SDL.
+- Explore how to properly deal with versioning mismatchs between the vendored headers and the system SDL.